shahrzad-gdr/loginWithEmail/README.md

 # Static Files
 This project also includes static files that demonstrate how to use static URLs in Django.
 There are two images on the homepage that are loaded from static URLs.

+# Note
+There are images in documentation directory.